UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_23.md

 You’ll notice in the third row, the word “whether” should have been spelled “weather”.
 Let’s replace this word in the entire dataset with the correct spelling of “weather”.
-In `replace()`, the first argument is the word we are identifying, and the second is the one that we are replacing it with.
+With `replace()`, the first argument is the word we are identifying, and the second is what we are replacing the first argument with.

 ``` python
 cycling_rain = cycling_lower.assign(Comments = cycling_lower['Comments'].str.replace('whether', 'weather'))